Department: Modern Foreign Languages

 Areas of Academic Interest:

-Building on beginning Spanish, this course thoroughly reviews basic grammar concepts, builds vocabulary, and further develops all four language skills.
-Prerequisite: SN 102, 201 or consent.
+CHN 220 Intermediate Chinese I (1) Building on beginning Chinese, this course reviews basic grammar and pronunciation concepts, builds vocabulary, and further develops language skills.
+Prerequisites: CHN 101 and 102 or consent.
+Fall.